How To Help Someone With Depression.

 Interact with it, full voiced, and talk about it like it's normal.
 Because it is.

-Note: Thanks to the overwhelming response to this post and its companion piece, I'm actually writing a book that covers this and a whole lot more, with the same honest tone.
+Note: Thanks to the overwhelming response to this post and its companion piece (a million readers from 193 countries?!), I've actually written a book that covers this and a whole lot more, with the same honest tone.